 8 mile round trip - 3-5 hours - Out & Back

 Located just two hours from Phoenix it is a strenuous hike for all ages with the best payoffs in AZ at the end.
+It is located at the Bob Bear Trailhead via Fossil Creek rd from the town of Strawberry.
 You start the hike at the parking lot descending into the valley of the deep canyon with beautiful landscape views along the way.
 There are a plethora of pictures you can take during the hike with the trees, flowers, springs and views.

 As you reach the valley floor is when the real fun begins with the water and build your own adventure paths to come.
 You can also take some trails off the main one that lead to beautiful springs and mini swimming holes, which are well worth it.
 Take your time as when will you be back here again!
 I haven’t been back in two years and sad every time I think about it.